Andrea Corr: Solo career

 While her siblings were on hiatus to raise their families, Andrea launched a solo career.
 She released her first album, Ten Feet High, on 25 June 2007.
 It was produced by Nellee Hooper, who has worked with Gwen Stefani and Madonna; Bono was an executive producer.
 Her first single, "Shame on You" was an up-tempo pop song about men and women going to war and leaving behind partners they may never see again.
 It received positive reviews from music critics; IndieLondon described the song as a "slick package" that was "polished, well produced and with a message that's difficult to ignore".
 Losing Todays David Adair gave the song a strong review, writing that Corr's vocals were "crisp and uplifting".
 Liverpool's Daily Post gave the song a three-star rating, commenting that it was "deceptively upbeat", which masked its "heavier message about conscription and war".

 In 2011 she released her second solo album Lifelines.
 This album contains covers of song by the likes John Lennon, Donna Summer, The Velvet Underground and more.

 In 2020 she released an EP called Christmas Songs.

 The EP contains 4 classical Christmas songs and one original song titled Begin Again.

+In 2025, Corr participated in the sixth series of The Masked Singer as "Snail".
+She was eliminated in the sixth episode alongside Grayson Perry as "Kingfisher".

 Acting

 Andrea Corr entered the film industry in 1991 with Alan Parker's film The Commitments, in which she had a speaking part as Sharon Rabbitte.
 In 1996, Parker was directing the film version of the rock opera Evita which starred Madonna.
-He was so keen on having Andrea in the film that he cast her as Juan Peron's mistress, where she performed part of "Hello and Goodbye".
+He was so keen on having Corr in the film that he cast her as Juan Peron's mistress, where she performed part of "Hello and Goodbye".
 Corr provided the singing voice for Kayley, opposite Bryan White (Garrett) in Warner Brothers' first fully animated film, 1998's The Quest for Camelot.